john852517791/awesome-fake-audio-detection/README.md

 ### Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security
 -  SafeEar: Content Privacy-Preserving Audio Deepfake Detection  [paper](https://safeearweb.github.io/Project/files/SafeEar_CCS2024.pdf)
+-  Trident of Poseidon: A Generalized Approach for Detecting Deepfake Voices
+-  "Better Be Computer or I’m Dumb": A Large-Scale Evaluation of Humans as Audio Deepfake Detectors∗
+-  Blind and Low Vision Individuals’ Detection of Audio Deepfakes
+-  Towards Proactive Protection against Unauthorized Speech Synthesis
 ## ICLR

 ### 2025(may will be accepted)